 He watched Cameron closely as they took a table near a window.
 His companion seemed to savour the aroma of the Highland single-malt before taking a slow sip.
-He seemed to hold it in his mouth a while, swallowing in increments, as if prolonging his appreciation of the flavour.
+He held it in his mouth a while, swallowing in increments, as if prolonging his appreciation of the flavour.

 So much for existing on blood, he thought.
-MacGraw, your making an ass of yourself.
+MacGraw, you're making an arse of yourself.
 Vampires?
 In this day and age?